-The opening ceremony will take place in the garden of House 18, Max-Emanuel-Straße 17 in the presence of about 50 people.
-This is also the location of the first station of today’s path.
+The opening ceremony will take place in the garden of number 18, Max-Emanuel-Straße 17 in the presence of about 50 people.
+This is also the location of the first station on today’s path.
 The music group Avanim opens with the song Oyfn Pripetschik and accompanies the ceremony with other musical specialities, Eli and Tumbalalaika.

-Roswitha Hammer warmly welcomed the relatives who had come from several parts of the world and all the other guests.
+Roswitha Hammer warmly welcomed the relatives who have come from several parts of the world and all the other guests.

 BR DI Thomas Michel

 The Lundy family (Toronto, Canada), the Doolittle family and the Poras families (Boston, USA) remember Johanna Rosens and Robert Rosens.

 Mr. Jan Sielecki and the present owner of the house

 We commemorate Hermine Hiltscher and Alice Klein.
 The initiator of this stone is Mr. Jan Sielecki.
 He emphasises the importance of remembering and commemorating; for too long there has been silence.
 He also sees the stone as a message of peace.